yandex-cloud/docs/en/legal/aup.md

-# CloudIL Acceptable Use Policy
+# Nebius Acceptable Use Policy

-This acceptable use policy ("AUP") describes prohibited uses of Customer for CloudIL Services and forms an integral part of CloudIL Services Agreement ("Agreement").
+This acceptable use policy ("AUP") describes prohibited uses of Customer for Nebius Services and forms an integral part of Nebius Services Agreement ("Agreement").
 Capitalized terms used herein but not defined herein shall have the same meanings set forth in Agreement or Linked Documents.

 ## 1. Prohibition to store, place, and distribute Illegal Content

 1.1.
-CloudIL may suspend Customer's right to access to Services and/or delete the relevant Customer's Content immediately without prior notice to Customer if:
+Nebius may suspend Customer's right to access to Services and/or delete the relevant Customer's Content immediately without prior notice to Customer if:

 1.1.1.
-Customer performs illegal, harmful or fraudulent activities: any activities that are illegal, that violate the rights of CloudIL or third parties, or that may be harmful to CloudIL or third parties, operations or reputation of CloudIL, including disseminating, promoting or facilitating child pornography, offering or disseminating fraudulent goods, services, schemes, or promotions, make-money-fast schemes, ponzi and pyramid schemes, phishing, pharming as well as interring with the use of Services (or the equipment used to provide Services) by other customers or authorized users;
+Customer performs illegal, harmful or fraudulent activities: any activities that are illegal, that violate the rights of Nebius or third parties, or that may be harmful to Nebius or third parties, operations or reputation of Nebius, including disseminating, promoting or facilitating child pornography, offering or disseminating fraudulent goods, services, schemes, or promotions, make-money-fast schemes, ponzi and pyramid schemes, phishing, pharming as well as interring with the use of Services (or the equipment used to provide Services) by other customers or authorized users;

 1.1.2.
 Customer places, posts, distributes, transfers, promotes Content that infringes or misappropriates the intellectual property or proprietary rights of others;